zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options-summary/include-graph.md

 ### ReadOnly

-You can specify that some entities should not be inserted/updated by marked them as ReadOnly.
+You can specify that some entities should not be inserted/updated by marking them as ReadOnly.

 ```csharp